5 Simple Tips for Cleaning and Curating Your Jewelry Box

 Not me anymore – “This doesn’t suit my me, my style, or my life anymore.”
 Time to think about handing these jewelry items down to a loved one or redesigning them so they move to the LOVE IT pile.

 When sorting, don’t be hard on yourself or stress out.
-This process is about creating a collection of pieces that you deeply love and will enjoy wearing.
+This process is about creating a collection of pieces that you deeply love, enjoy wearing and making room for jewelry that makes you feel like you.

 Darkened sterling silver, white seed pearl and clear crystal quartz 5 fringe cluster necklace.